Penne baked with leeks and mushrooms

 - 2 large cloves of garlic

-Drain the pasta or fish it out with a slotted spoon straight into the leek and mushroom mix.
-Toss well together and put into an ovenproof dish (I like to use quite a shallow dish so that it gets crispy all over).
+4. Drain the pasta or scoop it out with a slotted spoon straight into the leek and mushroom mix.
+Toss well together and transfer into an ovenproof dish, about 20x20cm or similar.

-Dice half the mozzarella or asiago and slice the other half.
-Tuck the diced cheese into the pasta and cover with the slices.
-Sprinkle with half the parmesan.
-At this stage it can hang around for a while, even overnight in the fridge, all the better for it I’d say so it can easily be prepared in advance.
+5. Dice half the mozzarella and slice the other half.
+Tuck the diced cheese into the pasta and top with the slices.
+Sprinkle with half the Parmesan.
+At this stage it can stand around for a while, even overnight in the fridge, so it can easily be prepared in advance.